Amel (name)

 Amel is both a given name and a surname.

 It is most likely the Maghrebine variant of the Arabic name Amal (أمال), which means "hope."
 The variant is quite popular in countries such as Algeria, Tunisia, and Morocco.
 In Algeria, it was the 10th most popular name during the 1990s.

-The name may also appear with an acute accent on the e, forming variants like Amèl or Amél.
+The name may also appear with an accent on the e, forming variants like Amèl or Amél.
 These variants are a result of French influence on Maghreb countries.
 The Turkish variant of the name is Emel.

 In the Balkans, Amel is popular among Bosniaks in the former Yugoslav nations.
 In this region, it is used as a male given name, while the female equivalent is Amela (for example, Amela Fetahović).
 The name is an alternative variant to the name Amil, which is also popular among Bosniaks.